diwasatreya/Instagram-Autochat/README.md

 - make videos on my projects
 - dont copy paste or u will never learn
 ##### Things you should to do:
-- Suscribe to KP18 GAmer
+- Suscribe to Diwas Atreya
 - star this repo
 - fork this repo
 - follow me